secnate/secnate.github.io/_resources/coding.md

 These can be supplemented with online lecture videos, if one prefers to learn theory that way.
 There are plenty out there.
 I'm especially fond of [MIT OpenCourseware 6.0001.](https://www.youtube.com/watch?v=nykOeWgQcHM&list=PLUl4u3cNGP63WbdFxL8giv4yhgdMGaZNA)

 There are also security-specific books.
 I listed them separately; while beginners can complete them, they are best-suited for those with prior Python knowledge.
-I _do not_ recommend starting to learn Python with them as they do not have extensive exercises for practice.
+I _do not_ recommend starting with them as they do not have extensive exercises for practice.
 However, they provide fantastic examples of Python's applications:
 {: style="text-align: justify;"}

 - [Violent Python: A Cookbook for Hackers, Forensic Analysts, Penetration Testers, and Security Engineers](https://www.amazon.com/Violent-Python-Cookbook-Penetration-Engineers/dp/1597499579)